 The selected Veteran Scholars will visit the SVC campus with their families at no cost, prior to beginning their studies.
 On a return visit to campus they will participate in an intensive orientation program on college life offered by the College’s faculty and staff.

 President Gross said, “These activities create an opportunity for the Veteran Scholars to be introduced to needed academic skills, an understanding of campus culture, and the career launching opportunities at SVC that build on their military training.”

 Once matriculated, the Veteran Scholars will receive ongoing mentoring from peers, faculty and staff throughout their college experience.
 Financial aid packaging beyond existing federal benefits will be provided to the Veteran Scholars, including through the Yellow Ribbon program in which SVC participates.
 Off-campus housing, suitable for non-traditional students and families, will be made available.

-SVC Assistant Dean Sara Patch, who will oversee the Veteran Scholars program, stated, “The entire SVC community has rallied around our objective to bring the first Veterans' cohort to campus.
+SVC Director of Veterans' Scholar Program Sara Patch, who oversees the Veterans' Scholar Program, stated, “The entire SVC community has rallied around our objective to bring the first Veterans' cohort to campus.
 We are deeply committed to their success both in the classroom and beyond.”

 The cohort model, already successfully deployed within the SVC Pipeline Program, is aimed at reducing the obstacles many new students face as they enter and progress through a four-year college.

 “For Veterans, the cohort model mirrors the battalion and teamwork central to military life,” said President Gross.
 “Together with an intensive orientation program and the continuing mentoring and support offered by this program, we will be able to ameliorate the often difficult transition from military life to civilian life.”